-"Renewal Term" means each successive term of the Lease resulting from the exercise by the OFCC of its right to renew the term of the Lease to end at twelve o'clock midnight on the last day of the State's fiscal biennium (June 30th of each odd-numbered year) or until the Treasurer shall have paid and retired, or shall have made due and adequate provision for the payment and retirement of, all Obligations issued by the Treasurer.
+"Renewal Term" means each successive term of a Lease resulting from the exercise by the DNR or the DAS, respectively, of its right to renew the term of its Lease to end at twelve o'clock midnight on the last day of the State's fiscal biennium (June 30th of each odd-numbered year) or until the Treasurer shall have paid and retired, or shall have made due and adequate provision for the payment and retirement of, all applicable Obligations issued by the Treasurer.

-"Required Reserve" means any reserve for payment of Bond Service Charges on any Obligations, or series or two or more series or part of a series of Obligations, that may be provided for in a Series Order, which Required Reserve may be provided for by deposit of moneys or Eligible Investments in a Special Fund or Account or by a Credit Enhancement Facility or by any combination of the foregoing.
+"Required Reserve" means any reserve for payment of Bond Service Charges on any Obligations, or series or two or more series or part of a series of Obligations, that may be provided for in the applicable Series Order(s), which Required Reserve may be provided for by deposit of moneys or Eligible Investments in a Special Fund or Account or by a Credit Enhancement Facility or by any combination of the foregoing.